 If we turn this around and put our brain before our ear/voice, there is suddenly a dramatic difference in the clarity of intervals and the speed we can accurately sing them.
 In some ways it ties in with the philosophy of taking the muscle out of the equation – getting out of the way of the music!
 Like singing quick words: the more you work them, the harder they are to sing – the secret is to let them go!
 The brain can think much faster than the body can react.

-This aural “visualisation” is called Audiation – I want to focus this audiation to increase the auditory processing speed of our brains.
+This aural “visualisation” is called Audiation – I want to focus on audiation to increase the auditory processing speed of our brains.
 The most powerful agent of growth in our brains is – our brains!
 Let’s harness that power to improve our musical ear and singing accuracy.

 How do we do this?
 Here are a few ideas you can play with…